In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

 Landlord Rights and Responsibilities in Virginia

-• Charge tenants a security deposit, and make any necessary withholdings after they move out.
+Charge tenants a security deposit, and make any necessary withholdings to the security deposit after they move out.

-When it comes to responsibilities, they include the following:
+When it comes to landlord responsibilities, they include the following:

-• Provide a property that meets the state’s safety, health, and building codes.
+Provide a rental property that meets the state’s safety, health, and building codes.

 An Overview of the Virginia Landlord Tenant Law